salimisara083/im2latex-reproduction-extension/README.md

 - Phase 2 : fine-tuning the Base Model on [handwritten formulas (containing English numerals)](https://huggingface.co/datasets/linxy/LaTeX_OCR) using parameter efficient fine-tuning method LoRA.

 The Base Model is shared on [HuggingFace](https://huggingface.co/DGurgurov/im2latex) and i decided to reproduce the second phase .

 The reproduction is done on Kaggle Notebook accelerating two T4 GPUs and using pytorch's Distributed Data Parallel .

 The batch size is reduced to 8 .

-The checkpoint handling code block which was marked as 'TODO' becoause of a bug is fixed . some enhancements and assertions are implemented as well .
+The checkpoint handling code block which was marked as 'TODO' becoause of a bug is fixed .

+Some enhancements and assertions are implemented as well .

 The library versions used and named in requirenments.txt are compatable with python3.10 so i created a venv on kaggle notebook using https://www.kaggle.com/code/dwchen/using-python3-10-on-kaggle .

 ### Test Evaluation Metrics